| |

 of the RTC attended the 11th annual meeting and exposition

-of the American Telemedicine Association (ATA).
+of the American Telemedicine Association.

 RTC invited